SpaceUY/blockchain-guidelines/02_Compendium.md

 ## Solana

-Solana is a high-performance blockchain platform designed for scalability and speed, featuring unique architectural innovations for parallel transaction processing.
+Solana is a high-performance Layer 1 blockchain platform designed for scalability and speed, featuring unique architectural innovations for parallel transaction processing.

 | Characteristic | Description |
 |----------------|-------------|